Outreach

 Diversity and Inclusivity in Human-Nature Connections

-Starting in 2021, ASU Natural History Collections and the NEON Biorepository at ASU (together constituting the ASU Biocollections), have put on a six-week research Diversity, Equity, and Inclusivity Internship led by Kelsey Yule aiming to help provide opportunities for local undergraduate students from underrepresented backgrounds to gain collections-based fieldwork and research experience.
-I lead the Vertebrates portion of the activities, working alongside Laura Steger, Rosie Liao, Jay Taylor, and Luisa Zamora Chavez to lead the DEI scholars in gaining experience setting and checking mammal traps, handling wild small mammals and other vertebrates, processing specimens in the lab (including taking tissue samples and preparing the specimens) and managing specimen data.
-A focus of the programs is on building research skills and fostering ownership of the occurrence records each scholar generates; working across the different taxonomic divisions at ASU Biocollections during the length of the program, the scholars build collection profiles linking to the various specimens they collected over the course of the program.
+From 2021 to 2023, ASU Natural History Collections and the NEON Biorepository at ASU (together constituting the ASU Biocollections), put on a six-week research Diversity, Equity, and Inclusivity Internship led by Kelsey Yule aiming to help provide opportunities for local undergraduate students from underrepresented backgrounds to gain collections-based fieldwork and research experience.
+I led the Vertebrates portion of the activities, and worked alongside Laura Steger, Rosie Liao, Jay Taylor, and Luisa Zamora Chavez to mentor the Biocollection scholars in gaining experience setting and checking mammal traps, handling wild small mammals and other vertebrates, processing specimens in the lab (including taking tissue samples and preparing the specimens) and managing specimen data.
+A focus of the programs is on building research skills and fostering ownership of the occurrence records each scholar generates; working across the different taxonomic divisions at ASU Biocollections during the length of the program, the scholars build profiles linking to the various specimens they collected over the course of the program.

 School of Art Summer Camp: Art Under the Microscope!